YujieCao0410/dance-imu-feedback/README.md

 2. Select `SHANK-B`.
 3. Confirm that SHANK quaternion values appear.

-Both sensor panels should update continuously.

-The nRF52840 does not choose a laptop by itself.

-The browser scans for nearby BLE peripherals, the user selects the correct device, and data is transmitted through the BLE connection established by the browser.
+Note:
+If one or both sensors can connect to the web application but no data is displayed, press the reset button on the affected sensor node.

 ---